codergirljp/ADXL335-Accelerometer-Unity/README.md

 2) Download everything the Assets directory here and put them in an Assets directory under the UnityPlaneGame directory.
 Extract compressed folders to folders with the same names.

+   (You will need 7 zip to extract the files.
+You can find 7 zip at http://www.7-zip.org/)

    When complete you should have the following Assets directories:
    UnityPlaneGame/Assets/
       Block_Building_Pack